-Below you can find legislation, supporting policies and documents that enable industry development in Western Australia.
+Below you will find legislation, supporting policies and documents that enable industry development in Western Australia.

 Industry and Technology Development Act 1988 (ITD Act)

-The Minister for State Development, Jobs and Trade has responsibility for the ITD Act which is enabling legislation that encourages, promotes, facilitates and assists in the development of industry, trade, science, technology and research in the State.
+The Minister for State Development, Jobs and Trade has responsibility for the ITD Act which is enabling legislation that encourages, promotes, facilitates and assists the development of industry, trade, science, technology and research in the State.

 Western Australian Products Symbol Act 1972